appcelerator-archive/appc.composite/README.md

 We have heretofore assumed that an article will have just a single author.
 But what if we want to join with multiple results?
 For example, let's say we have a "author" model, and we want to select all of their posts.
-Just add "multiple: true" to the metadata and a field with type: Array and model: "post" and the connector will handle the rest:
+Just add a field with type: Array and model: "post" and the connector will handle the rest:

 ```
 APIBuilder.Model.extend('authorWithArticles', {